lafetamarcelo/CoRoTContributions/docs/index.rst

 any of the curves that he desires.

-After that one might also download another class of light curve observations called eclipsing binaries from the `data repository web site <http://idoc-corot.ias.u-psud.fr/sitools/client-user/COROT_N2_PUBLIC_DATA/project-index.html>`_ in the Query Forms tab in the FAINT STARS option.
+After that one might also download another class of light curve observations called eclipsing binaries from the `data repository <http://idoc-corot.ias.u-psud.fr/sitools/client-user/COROT_N2_PUBLIC_DATA/project-index.html>`_ in the Query Forms tab in the FAINT STARS option.
 There the user will be able to query each curve from their specific CoRoT Id.
 Then by searching the stars CoRoT Id from the tables at the `CoRoT transit catalog <http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/A+A/619/A97>`_, it is possible to reach a group of close to 1500 eclipsing binaries.

 .. note::
-   One interesting aspect of the eclipsing binaries is that their light curves is pretty close to the exo-planets ones.
-Therefore it is pretty dificult to cluster eclipsing binaries from exo-planets using only the light curve.
-This is actually the most interesting case study of this project.
+   One interesting aspect of the eclipsing binaries is that their light curves are pretty close to the exo-planets ones.
+Therefore it is pretty difficult to cluster eclipsing binaries from exo-planets using only the light curve.
+This is the most interesting case study of this project.

 .. image:: images/process_download.png
+   :width: 800

-After downloading for the three classes (bright stars, confirmed targets and red giants) the user must keep each class in a particular folder, with the name that the user want to label each class.
+After downloading for the three classes (bright stars, confirmed targets and red giants) the user must keep each class in a particular folder, with the name that the user wants to label each class.
 As schematized in the figure above.

 It is advised to keep a database folder following the structure::